 Even if you have a well-defined goal, I would still encourage you to answer the 3 questions of this exercise.
 This is to help you know yourself better and make the dream even stronger.

-It is also possible that you have multiple goals which you think are your dream to achieve.
+It is also possible that you have multiple goals that you think are your dream to achieve.
 Another scenario is that you have no goals that you can immediately think of.

 This is not abnormal or a problem.
 It depends on the phase in your life and the thought process that you have been accustomed to.

 It is a problem rather if you spend the rest of your life with no goal to achieve.
 Every single one of us has been sent to this world with a purpose.
 Many live their lives failing to attempt to live this purpose, let alone achieve it.
 I want to make sure you self evaluate your purpose, achieve it and live a legacy behind.
 That is exactly what we will do now with answering 3 questions.

 Is it acceptable if I have no long term goals at the moment?